-- Next add egg yolks, one at a time, and mix until incorporated.
+- Next add egg yolks, one at a time, then add in cooled chocolate and mix until incorporated.

 - Slow down your mixer to low speed.
 Whisk together flour, baking soda and salt then add to bowl in increments until smooth.

 - Next add buttermilk and vanilla extract and mix until smooth.
-Finally using a spatula, carefully fold egg whites into batter.
+Finally using a spatula, carefully fold previously separated stiff egg whites into batter.

 - Divide batter evenly into cake pans and bake 35-40 minutes or until a toothpick inserted into the center comes out clean.